Clifton Williams: NASA career

 On October 18, 1963, Major Williams was named by NASA as one of its third group of astronauts, along with thirteen others.
 This group included Buzz Aldrin, who took part in the first lunar landing in 1969, as well as Roger B. Chaffee, who died in the Apollo 1 fire in 1967.

 The third group of astronauts performed jungle training.
 Williams partnered with Rusty Schweickart.

 Williams served as the backup pilot for Gemini 10, which took place in July 1966.
 Later that year, Pete Conrad chose Williams to be the Lunar Module Pilot on the mission for which Conrad was commander, which would serve as the back-up Apollo 9 crew, and later become Apollo 12.
 After his death, his position on Conrad's crew was filled by Alan Bean, who had been his commander on the Gemini 10 backup crew.

 Marriage and children

 Williams was the first bachelor astronaut, which changed when he married Jane Elizabeth "Beth" Lansche, a former waterskiing performer at the Cypress Gardens theme park in Florida.
 Upon the announcement of their engagement, the press feigned disappointment over the loss of the nation's only bachelor astronaut.
 The couple met in June 1957, and were married on July 1, 1964, in St. Paul's Catholic Church in New Bern, North Carolina, which was Lansche's hometown.
 The couple had two children.
 Their first daughter, Catherine Ann, was born on January 6, 1967.
-Their second daughter, Jane Dee Williams, was born on May 31, 1968, nearly eight months after Williams' death.
+Their second daughter, Jane Dee Williams, was born on May 31, 1968, nearly eight months after Williams's death.